• Nav Social Menu

 Red Wine Rosemary Garlic Marinated Sirloin Tip Roast

-Filed Under: Beef, CELEBRATE, COOK, Thanksgiving Tagged With: beef roast, marinade, sirloin tip, spice rub
+Filed Under: CELEBRATE, Beef, COOK, Thanksgiving Tagged With: beef roast, marinade, sirloin tip, spice rub

 This roast recipe is simple and scrumptious!
 Red Wine Rosemary Garlic Butter Rub Marinated Sirloin Tip Roast recipe is always a hit in our home.
 We serve it for many holidays – Thanksgiving, Christmas, and Easter – but we also have it just because it’s delicious.

 It’s simple enough to make on a busy weekday, but it’s also “fancy” enough to serve to dinner guests.
+And if you are serving it for a special occasion, try pairing it with this Ina Garten chocolate cake.
+Rich and delicious, it had me at chocolate buttercream frosting!

 I had made these amazing lamb lollipops with a creamy herb rub marinade on them and got rave reviews.
 So, when it came time to come up with an idea for beef, I decided to create a variation of that with this Red Wine Rosemary Garlic Butter Rub Marinated Sirloin Tip Roast Recipe.